Yeti Cycles: Revival

 In 2001, two Yeti employees, Steve Hoogendoorn and Chris Conroy, bought the company.
-Conroy is currently the president and Hoogendoorn the vice president of Yeti Cycles.
-The company headquarters is now located in Golden, Colorado.
+Conroy is currently the president, and Hoogendoorn is the vice president.
+Yeti Cycles' headquarters is now located in Golden, Colorado.

 Yeti Cycles competed in downhill mountain bike racing with the successful Lawwill DH-9 full-suspension downhill bike, developed by former motorcycle champion, Mert Lawwill.
 Yeti has a patented suspension system that they call ZeroLoss Technology or linear guide technology.
 The suspension system consists of two gliding pivots.
 The wheel path follows the direction of the impact so it transfers directly into the mountain bike suspension system and goes into the shock rather than flexing the frame.

-More recently, Yeti has patented a new suspension design called Switch Technology, which is basically a dual-link design that utilizes an eccentric mechanism that switches direction as the bike moves through its travel.
-This type of suspension is found on their 2012-2014 era mountain bikes, the SB-66, SB-75 and the SB-95.
+More recently, Yeti has patented a new suspension design called Switch Technology.
+This is basically a dual-link design that utilizes an eccentric mechanism that switches direction as the bike moves through its travel.
+This type of suspension is found on their 2012-2014 era mountain bikes, the SB-66, SB-75, and SB-95.

 In 2014, Yeti introduced a refinement to the Switch Technology, dubbed Switch Infinity.
-This patented design was developed along with Fox Racing Shox and involves a 'translating pivot' which is said to improve the bike's rearward axle path.
-This rear suspension design change has been used on Yeti dual-suspension models, including the SB5, SB4.5, SB6, SB5.5, SB100, SB115, SB130, SB140, SB150 SB160, SB160e and SB165.
+This patented design was developed along with Fox Racing Shox and involves a 'translating pivot', which is said to improve the bike's rearward axle path.
+This rear suspension design change has been used on Yeti dual-suspension models, including the SB5, SB4.5, SB6, SB5.5, SB100, SB115, SB120, SB130, SB135, SB140, SB150, SB160 and SB165.
+The latest XC bike the ASR has continued with a 'Flex' stay design.
+The first Yeti-made e-bike, the SB160e, opted for the 'Sixfinity' 6-Bar suspension system.
+The 2024 variant of the SB165 now brings a mixed 'mullet' wheel option into the stable (29" & 27.5").

-Women specific bikes were introduced in 2015.
-Yeti Beti caters to women with smaller sized frames and lower standover height.
+Women-specific bikes were introduced in 2015.
+Yeti 'Beti' caters to women with smaller sized frames and lower standover height.
 These models have since been discontinued after the 2019 season.

-Current Yeti/FOX Factory riders include Richie Rude, Bex Baraona, and Slawek Lukasik.
+Current Yeti/FOX Factory riders include Richie Rude and Slawek Lukasik.
+Current Yeti/Shimano riders include Mick (Sick Mick) Hannah and Ryan (Hoon) Gilchrist.
 Yeti is also represented by a number of athletes and ambassadors throughout the world.